telehash/TMesh/TMesh.md

 .# Abstract

-Low-power devices and long-range radios, PHY/MAC for telehash
+A secure PHY/MAC based on [telehash] designed for low-power sleepy devices.

 {mainmatter}

 # Introduction

-Low-power devices and long-range radios, PHY/MAC for [telehash]
+As embedded devices continue to increase in capabilities while falling in cost there is a growing challenge to manage their energy resources for wirelessly networking them together.
+While there are many options for short-range 2.4GHz networks such as Bluetooth Smart (BLE), low-power WiFi, Zigbee and 802.15.4 based mesh networks, there are few choices for long-range sub-GHz networking.

+TMesh builds on the strong end-to-end encryption and privacy capabilities of [telehash v3] by adding a uniquely matched Physical RF and Media Access Control protocol.

+The key attributes of TMesh are:

-  * high density
+  * high density - thousands per square mile
-  * very low power
+  * very low power - years on common batteries
-  * long range only
+  * wide area - optimized for long-range capable radios
-  * high lateny only
+  * high lateny - low duty cycle, 10s of seconds of sleep
-  * peer aware meshing
+  * peer aware meshing - does not require special purpose coordinator motes
-  * high interference resiliency
+  * high interference resiliency - bi-modal PHY to maximize connectivity in all conditions
-  * dynamic resource optimized (powered/gateway motes become natural leaders)
+  * dynamically resource optimized - powered motes naturally provide more assistance
-  * same absolute principles as telehash, no identity on the air
+  * no identity on the air - same absolute privacy and security principles as telehash

 ## The Need for Standards

-Only leaky, centralized, and commercial options.
+The existing best choices are all either only partial solutions like 802.15.4, require membership to participate like LoRaWAN and ZigBee, or are focused on specific verticals like DASH7 and Wireless M-BUS.

+All other options only provide incomplete or indadequate security and privacy, most use only optional AES-128 and often with complicated or fixed provisioning-based key management.
+No existing option attempts to protect the mote identity and network metadata from monitoring.

 ## Basic Operation